Yukitoshi12345/Social-Network-API/README.md

 npm install
 ```

-- Install `Mongoose`

-- Type in the following:
+- Next, type in the following to run the project:

 ```
 npm run seed;